-The Executive Directors are engaged full time in the management and operations while the Non-Executive Directors attend Board Meetings and Committee Meetings as and when required as dictated by circumstances.
+The Executive Directors are engaged full-time in the management and operations while the Non-Executive Directors attend Board Meetings and Committee Meetings as and when required as dictated by circumstances.
 All Directors commit and devote their time to make themselves available to attend to any matters arising which require their attention individually or collectively.

-The attendance record of the Directors at Board and Committee meetings in respect of the FY2022 are set out below:
+The attendance record of the Directors at Board and Committee meetings in respect of the FY2023 are set out below:

-Name of Director Position Attendance Board ARMC NC RC TAN SRI MOHAMED AL AMIN BIN ABDUL MAJID Executive Chairman 5/5 - - - LAW KIT TAT Executive Director 5/5 - - - WONG JOON CHIN (F) Executive Director 5/5 - - - WONG CHEE SEAN @ WONG SEAN Executive Director 5/5 - - - LAW KEE KONG Non-Independent Non-Executive Director 5/5 5/5 2/2 2/2 CHOONG SHIAU YOON AU YOON Senior Independent Non-Executive Director 5/5 2/2 2/2 HAN HING SIEW Independent Non-Executive Director 5/5 5/5 2/2 2/2
+Name of Director Position Attendance Board ARMC NC RC TAN SRI MOHAMED AL AMIN BIN ABDUL MAJID Executive Chairman 5/5 - - - LAW KIT TAT Executive Director 5/5 - - - WONG JOON CHIN Executive Director 4/5 - - - WONG CHEE SEAN @ WONG SEAN Executive Director 5/5 - - - LAW KEE KONG Non-Independent Non-Executive Director 5/5 5/5 2/2 2/2 CHOONG SHIAU YOON (Retired on 27 April 2023) Senior Independent Non-Executive Director 2/2 2/2 2/2 2/2 HAN HING SIEW (Redesignated as Chairman of ARMC and Identified as Senior Independent Non-Executive Director on 27 April 2023) Senior Independent Non-Executive Director 5/5 5/5 2/2 2/2 TAN SRI AZHAR BIN AZIZAN @ HARUN (Appointed on 13 March 2023) Independent Non-Executive Director 2/3 2/3 N/A N/A CHUA YONG HIANG (Appointed on 27 April 2023) Independent Non-Executive Director 3/3 3/3 N/A N/A